bp24acharya/VisitMyCityKolkata/README.md

 Initially I could'nt get how the Contact Form would work as the code institute tutorial showed a different format and now most of the things are changed so I took help from the tutor group and they helped me with a link which I referred to get it done.
 I got stuck in ReadMore and ReadLess section but my mentor Excellence Illesanmi helped me to sort it out.
 # Deployment

+# Acknowledgements
+My Friend has helped me by sending links to different websites that I referred while working for this project.
+My mentor Excellence Ilesanmi for his continuous support and feedback throughout this project.
+CI Tutors and Slack Community for help and support.